How To Share A Book Manuscript File Safely And Securely

 Whenever you need to share your manuscript, create a copy and rename it appropriately before sending it.

-Then when you share your file, you can send the password by another means such as SMS or social media message.
+Then when you share your file, you can send the password separately by SMS or email.

 Email is the quickest and easiest way.